Towards a healthy and sustainable diet in Norway - The NOR-Eden project

 Our diets and food production systems negatively influence both the global environment and public health.
 How can we compose a diet that is both healthy and environmental sustainable, and at the same time take into consideration local food production and food culture?
 This is what we are trying to answer in the NOR-Eden project.

-We will compile a database on environmental indicators like CO2-equivalents, water use and land use, and integrate it into an existing infrastructure including data on foods and nutrients.
-Based on knowledge about dietary habits in Norway, the infrastructure we build, and statistical modelling, we will establish food based dietary guidelines for different age groups that consider health, nutritional adequacy and sustainability.
+We are working on a database on environmental indicators like CO2-equivalents, water use and land use, and will integrate it into an existing infrastructure including data on foods and nutrients.
+Based on knowledge about dietary habits in Norway, the infrastructure we build, and statistical modelling, we will establish the basis for food based dietary guidelines for different age groups that consider health, nutritional adequacy and sustainability.
 Knowledge about Norwegian food culture, agriculture, fisheries and natural resources will inform the analytic approaches.
 We will furthermore investigate how the proposed dietary guidelines developed in the NOR-Eden project can be implemented in Norwegian municipalities.
 Through dialogue with municipalities, we will explore how these guidelines can tailor and empower solutions for and transformation of the local food procurement and food served in public institutions towards a system supporting a healthy and sustainable diet.

 Recent reports have highlighted that our diets and food production systems negatively influence both the global environment and public health.
 To our knowledge, no country has modelled food based dietary guidelines based on healthiness, nutritional adequacy, environmental sustainable indicators and prior knowledge of country specific food habits, food culture, agriculture, natural resources and consumers self-selected food choices, as we are going to do in the NOR-Eden study.
 Tailoring healthy and sustainable dietary guidelines towards local conditions will facilitate the implementation of the guidelines and the compliance with them.